Sport in England: Indoor arenas

 In England there is no indoor sport capable of attracting five-figure attendances on a regular basis, and this restricts the development of large indoor arenas.
-Nonetheless a number of 10,000+ seater arenas have been built in recent years and more are planned.
+Nonetheless, a number of 10,000+ seater arenas have been built in recent years and more are planned.
 These facilities make most of their income from pop concerts, but they occasionally stage boxing matches and other sporting events.
 The largest is the Manchester Evening News Arena in its eponymous city, with a capacity of over 20,000 for court events.
 The O2 in London (the former Millennium Dome), reopened in 2007, contains an arena that seats 17,500, but can be reconfigured to seat more than the MEN Arena and the National Indoor Arena in Birmingham which can seat 14,150.
 There are some specialist ice hockey and basketball arenas, but they only seat a few thousand spectators.

 Student sport

-Apart from a couple of Oxbridge events, student sport has a very low profile in England, however, the largest inter-university sports tournament in Europe, the Roses Tournament (often just called 'Roses') is contested between Lancaster University and the University of York annually.
+University sport dates back to 19th century codification of collegiate games at the University of Oxford and University of Cambridge and their early varsity matches, which played a role in the development of modern sports and the spread of British sport around the world.
+Today, student sport has significant participation across universities and colleges, ranging from student-run intramural sports within universities, to varsity matches with rival universities, and inter-university competitive sports organised by British Universities and Colleges Sport.
+The largest inter-university sports tournament in Europe, the Roses Tournament (often just called 'Roses') is contested between Lancaster University and the University of York annually.

 While universities have significant sports facilities, there is no system of sports scholarships.
 However, students who are elite standard competitors are eligible for funding from bodies such as UK Sport on the same basis as anyone else.
 The university most focused on sports provision is probably Loughborough University.
 Budding professionals in the traditionally working class team sports of football and rugby league rarely go to university.
 Talented youngsters in the more middle class sports of cricket and rugby union are far more likely to attend university, but their sports clubs usually play a greater role in developing their talent than their university coaches.
 Some sports are attempting to adapt to new conditions in which a far higher proportion of English teenagers attend university than in the past, notably cricket, which has established several university centres of excellence.